 ‘My first day in Chicago, September 4, 1983.
 I set foot in this city, and just walking down the street, it was like roots, like the motherland.
 I knew I belonged here.’ – Oprah Winfrey

 8 years ago, I took a leap of faith and left everything I’ve ever known in Michigan to start a new life in the city of Chicago.
 At the age of 20, coming from a strict Middle Eastern family, this was no small feat.
 I was on my own financially, emotionally and mentally but pushed my way through Loyola University Chicago’s nursing school and successfully graduated and got married.
-I’ve traveled all over the world but whenever my plane lands in Chicago, my heart flutters and I’m reminded again and again of how much I love this city.
-It gave me the opportunities and life that I live today and I’ll forever be indebted.
+I’ve traveled all over the world but whenever my plane lands in Chicago, my heart flutters and I’m reminded again and again why I love this city so much.

-Sadly, I will have to say farewell to this city as I move to NYC to support my husband’s endeavors.
+Sadly, I will have to say farewell to this city as I move to NYC.
 This is a bittersweet time for me so I would like to take the opportunity to share some of my favorite spots in this incredibly underrated city and I have teamed up with Choose Chicago to help me do just that!

-Stunning architecture, friendly locals, gorgeous Lake Michigan, speakeasys, world class restaurants and more, Chicago truly has something for everyone.
+Stunning architecture, friendly locals, gorgeous Lake Michigan, tons of speakeasys, world class restaurants and more, Chicago truly has something for everyone.

 1.)
 Take a helicopter ride

-Ok ok, I’ve lived in this city and it took me 8 years to get on a helicopter but it was the most EPIC experience I’ve had in Chicago.
+There are so many viewpoints of Chicago’s stunning skyline but the best is surely from a helicopter.
 Chicago Helicopter Experiences Tours took us on a 20 minute ride over the city during twilight hour and it was pretty incredibly to watch the sky turn pink and the sun sink down.
 Hands down, one of my best Chicago memories to date!
-Shout out to the staff for having such great energy and for being so helpful and friendly.

 2.)
 Visit during Springtime

-Located in the Midwest, Chicago is home to all four gorgeous seasons in all of their glory but Springtime in Chicago is heaven, especially if you are flower obsessed.
-Michigan Avenue is covered in blankets of tulips and flowering trees tower are all over Grant Park.
+Located in the Midwest, Chicago is home to all four seasons in all of their glory but Springtime in Chicago is super special as the city defrosts from the cold winter and blooms beautifully.
+Michigan Avenue is covered in blankets of tulips and flowering trees hover over Grant Park.
+It’s truly a sight to see!

 3.)
 Museum hop and skip long lines with the Chicago CityPASS